Stan and Jan Berenstain: Early careers

-They met on their first day of art school at the Philadelphia Museum School of Industrial Art in 1941.
-During WWII, Stan served in the Army as a medical illustrator while Jan was a draft artist for the Army Corps of Engineers in addition to working in an aircraft factory.
-Jan fashioned a pair of wedding rings from spare aluminum collected at the latter job, and the two married on April 17, 1946.
+Stan Berenstain and Janice Grant met on their first day of art school at the Philadelphia Museum School of Industrial Art in 1941.
+During World War II, Stan served in the Army as a medical illustrator while Jan was a draft artist for the Army Corps of Engineers in addition to working in an aircraft factory.
+Jan fashioned a pair of wedding rings from spare aluminum collected at the latter job, and the two got married on April 17, 1946.

 Books

 In an interview about the books, the Berenstains said that a big reason behind their inspiration was some of the experiences parents faced, as well as some childhood tribulations when they were kids themselves.
-The Berenstains also noted there were some issues which seemed to appear in every generation, such as kids throwing tantrums in public places, which made important subject matter for their stories.
+The Berenstains also noted that there were some issues which seemed to appear in every generation, such as kids throwing tantrums in public places, which made important subject matter for their stories.
 However, they deliberately wanted to steer clear of overly heavy issues, such as violence.
 In their later years, critics sometimes dismissed the books for having social attitudes stuck in the 1950s along with the bears' clothing styles and penchant for activities such as playing jacks and hopscotch, even though they did change with the times somewhat by introducing things like video games and cell phones.

 In 1951, the couple published Berenstains' Baby Book, which dealt with the issues of pregnancy and child-rearing.
 Although containing practical advice, the book used humor and reminded parents not to take every situation too seriously.
 They would go on to publish another two books on parenting, How to Teach Your Children About Sex Without Making a Complete Fool of Yourself and What Your Parents Never Told You about Being a Mom or Dad.